WinslowJosiah/adventofcode/blog/src/content/solutions/2025/10/README.md

 - Because it may be the case that some joltage targets are impossible to reach, we should return some default value in those cases.
 I used `None` because it's the [obvious](https://pep20.org/#obvious) way to signify "no result".[^infinity]
-- Plenty of recursive calls will be repeated, especially at the depeest levels of recursion.
+- Plenty of recursive calls will be repeated, especially at the deepest levels of recursion.
 Decorating our recursive function with [`functools.cache`](https://docs.python.org/3/library/functools.html#functools.cache) will improve the runtime.